AndrewBWT/abc_test/docs/user_written_docs/test_assertions.md

 }
 ```

 The output from this code is shown below.
+Note that we changed the configuration of `text_test_reporter` so that the passed test data is shown in the output.

 ```
- 1)  Block-based assertion passed.
+ 1)  Single-element block-based assertion passed.
-     Test description:
+     Assertion description:
        "Testing std::stoi function using "1""
      Source block begin:
        Source location: